helpermethod/lamda/README.md

 ### concat(first_table, second_table)

-Creates a new list by concatenating the given arrays.
+Creates a new array by concatenating the given arrays.

 ```lua
 lamda.concat({1, 2, 3}, {4, 5, 6}) -- returns {1, 2, 3, 4, 5, 6}